 They are delicious, but they are also full of vitamin A which our body converts to retinol, a compound that helps produce new cells.
 The production of new cells helps minimize wrinkles.

 Snacking on Brazil nuts can help combat the damage from the sun.
 These nuts are perhaps the most abundant dietary source of selenium, a mineral that makes your skin cells more resistant to turning into sunburn cells, the cells that can eventually lead to skin cancer.

 If you like hummus, you're in luck!
 Chickpeas contain a protein that delivers amino acids; essential for tissue growth and repair, which is good news for your scratches, scars, and dark marks.

 The caffeine in coffee can help to improve circulation and enhance your glow, while the antioxidants can help prevent wrinkles.

-The vitamin C in oranges helps to banish dark circles and under-eye bags.
+The vitamin C in oranges helps banish dark circles and under-eye bags.
 By strengthening collagen, the supportive structure of your skin, it helps to lift sunken areas that create shadows.

 Purchased from your local grocer, this oil's linoleic, a fatty acid that helps create a soft outer layer of cells, helps rid your body of dry, cracked skin.
 Sauté and bake with it for a baby-soft complexion.